airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

 Building a Dynamic Library
 --------------------------

-Let's say that we wanted to take all of our shared code from [???](#records) and build it into a dynamic librarydynamic library to use in our programs.
-The first thing we would do is assemble them like
+Let's say that we wanted to take all of our shared code from [Chapter 6.
-normal:
+Reading and Writing Simple Records](#chapter-6-reading-and-writing-simple-records) and build it into a dynamic librarydynamic library to use in our programs.
+The first thing we would do is assemble them like normal:

     as write-record.s -o write-record.o
     as read-record.s -o read-record.o